Today's Articles

 Miguel de Castro v.
 Ninety-five enslaved Africans is Decided

 On this date in 1819, Miguel de Castro v.
 Ninety-five enslaved Africans was decided.
-This was a Libel case for restitution case against American chattel slavery.
+This was a Libel case for restitution against American chattel slavery.

 In October 1817, ninety-five enslaved Africans were taken by pirates from the Portuguese ship "Jesu Nasareno," owned by Miguel de Castro.
-Originally bound for Havana, Cuba, the Africans were taken to Amelia Island off the coast of East Florida, sold to William Bowen, an agent for a Savannah merchant, and subsequently transported through Georgia to the Creek Indian territory.
+Originally bound for Havana, Cuba, the Africans were brought to Amelia Island off the coast of East Florida, sold to William Bowen, an agent for a Savannah merchant, and subsequently transported through Georgia to the Creek Indian territory.

 The following case involved violations of the Non-Importation Act of Congress (1807), which outlawed the importation of slaves into the United States.
 The filing occurred on May 5, 1818.